AcidJunkie303/TSqlScriptAnalyzer/README.md

 - All branches in a conditional structure should not have exactly the same implementation
 - Do not create nameless constraints (unique, primary key) which will have a random name when executing.
 Otherwise, schema comparison would yield lots of unnecessary deltas.
-- indices and trigger names should contain the table name and the table schema schema -
+- indices and trigger names should contain the table name and the table schema name
+- create smart settings implementation so IDiagnosticSettingsProvider is not used anymore.
+Instead rely on IRawSettings<out TSettings> and the type constraints to make it dynamic.

 ### Resiliency / Robustness